 - Just cut to the GIFs

-A recent study by Japanese scientists looked at the oxytocin levels in humans and their pets after they’d spent time playing together.
+A study by Japanese scientists looked at the oxytocin levels in humans and their pets after they’d spent time playing together.

 After half an hour of playtime, both humans and animals experienced a boost in their oxytocin levels.
 Dogs had higher levels than cats, and humans who made the most eye contact with their pets experienced the biggest boost or oxytocin, some up to 60%.